Secure Linear MDS Coded Matrix Inversion: Approximation Algorithms

 \subsection{Proposed Pseudoinverse Algorithm}

-Just like the inverse, the pseudoinverse of a matrix also appears in a variety of applications.
+Similar to the inverse, the pseudoinverse of a matrix also appears in a variety of applications.
 Computing the pseudoinverse of $\Ab\in\R^{N\times M}$ for $N>M$ is even more cumbersome, as it requires inverting the Gram matrix $\Ab^\top\Ab$.
-For this subsection, we consider a full-rank matrix $\Ab$.
+For this subsection, we consider a full-rank rectangular matrix $\Ab$.

-One could naively attempt to modify Algorithm \ref{inv_alg} in order to retrieve $\Ab^{\dagger}$ such that $\Ab^{\dagger}\Ab=\Ib_M$, by approximating the rows of $\Ab^{\dagger}$.
+One could naively attempt to modify Algorithm \ref{inv_alg} in order to retrieve $\widehat{\Ab^{\dagger}}$ such that $\widehat{\Ab^{\dagger}}\Ab\approx\Ib_M$, by approximating the rows of $\Ab^{\dagger}$.
 This would \textit{not} work, as the underlying optimization problems would not be strictly convex.
 Instead, we use Algorithm \ref{pinv_alg} to estimate the rows of $\Bb^{-1}\coloneqq(\Ab^\top\Ab)^{-1}$, and then multiply the estimate $\widehat{\Bb^{-1}}$ by $\Ab^\top$.
-This gives us the approximation $\widehat{\Ab^{\dagger}}=\widehat{\Bb^{-1}}\cdot\Ab^\top$.
+This gives us the approximation $\widehat{\Ab^{\dagger}}\coloneqq\widehat{\Bb^{-1}}\cdot\Ab^\top$.

 The drawback of Algorithm \ref{pinv_alg} is that it requires two additional matrix multiplications, $\Ab^\top\Ab$ and $\widehat{\Bb^{-1}}\Ab^\top$.
 We overcome this barrier by using a CMM scheme twice, to recover $\widehat{\Ab^{\dagger}}$ in a two or three-round communication CC approach.
 These are discussed in \ref{distr_Pseudinv_subsec}.